Diphtheria is a life-threatening infection that spreads easily. The infection most commonly attacks the tonsils, throat, and nose.

 series.
 This protects against

-If you or your child has not been fully vaccinated, talk to their doctor.
+Despite the availability of vaccines to prevent diphtheria, cases are on the rise.
+If you or your child has not been fully vaccinated, talk to the doctor.
 There are catch-up schedules available.

 Centers for Disease Control and Prevention